PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 </details>
 <br/>

-📱 <b>Edge Deployment</b>: Edge deployment refers to placing computational and data processing capabilities directly on user devices, enabling them to process data without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment refers to placing computational and data processing capabilities directly on user devices, enabling them to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed edge deployment procedures, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).

 You can choose an appropriate method to deploy your model pipeline based on your needs, and proceed with subsequent AI application integration.